-French PM meets opposition as Macron seeks way out of 'yellow vest' crisis
+France's Macron hunts for way out of 'yellow vest' crisis

 The hitherto uncompromising response of Macron, a former investment banker, has only reinforced a view among the hard-pressed middle-class and blue-collar workers that he is part of an urban elite contemptuous of their world.

 The anti-establishment anger spurring the yellow vests on could spell trouble for Macron in next year’s European elections.
-These are traditionally fertile ground for the far-right and Le Pen already leads surveys of voting intentions.
+These are traditionally fertile ground for the far-right, led by Marine Le Pen, which already leads surveys of voting intentions.

 Saturday’s unrest was the worst in central Paris since a student uprising five decades ago.
 At times, riot police appeared overwhelmed.
-The Arc de Triomphe, a unifiying national monument that houses the tomb of the unknown soldier, was defaced, and a bust of national symbol Marianne was smashed.
+The Arc de Triomphe, a unifying national monument that houses the tomb of the unknown soldier, was defaced, and a bust of national symbol Marianne was smashed.

 Reporting by Richard Lough and Simon Carraud; Editing by Luke Baker and Kevin Liffey